 In October 2018, the Company invested \$100.0 million in Scorpio Tankers for approximately 54.1 million (which was subsequently adjusted to 5.4 million shares after a one-for-ten reverse stock split effected by Scorpio Tankers on January 18, 2019), or 10.9% (as of October 12, 2018), of Scorpio Tankers issued and outstanding common shares.
 The investment was part of a larger \$337.0 million equity raise by Scorpio Tankers through a public offering of its common shares.
 Scorpio Tankers is a large international shipping company incorporated in the Republic of the Marshall Islands engaged in seaborne transportation of refined petroleum products.
 The Company and Scorpio Tankers have a number of common shareholders.
 They also share a number of directors and officers, including Mr. Emanuele Lauro who serves as the Chairman and Chief Executive Officer of both companies, Mr. Robert Bugbee, who serves as President and a Director of both companies, Mr. Cameron Mackey, who serves as Chief Operating Officer of both companies, and Mr. Filippo Lauro, who serves as Vice President of both companies.
 In May 2020, the Company sold 2.25 million shares of Scorpio Tankers for aggregate net proceeds of approximately \$42.7 million.
-The Company and Scorpio Tankers.
+The Company continues to own approximately 2.16 million common shares of Scorpio Tankers.
+There are no other significant transactions between the Company and Scorpio Tankers.
 As discussed in Note 1, Organization and Basis of Presentation, this investment is accounted for under the equity method utilizing the fair value option.